Limoer96/apollo-server-v4-koa-prisma-bolierplate/README.md

 pnpm run dev
 ```

-Navigate to [http://localhost:4000/graphql](http://localhost:4000) in your browser to explore the API of your GraphQL server in a [GraphQL Playground](https://github.com/prisma/graphql-playground).
+Navigate to [http://localhost:4000/graphql](http://localhost:4000/graphql) in your browser to explore the API of your GraphQL server.

-Navigate to [http://localhost:4000/user](http://localhost:4000) to visit the `/user` restful api.
+Navigate to [http://localhost:4000/user?id=xx](http://localhost:4000/user) to visit the `/user` restful api.

 ## Next